Albert Einstein: Scientific career

 Throughout his life, Einstein published hundreds of books and articles.
 He published more than 300 scientific papers and 150 non-scientific ones.
 On 5 December 2014, universities and archives announced the release of Einstein's papers, comprising more than 30,000 unique documents.
-Einstein's intellectual achievements and originality have made the word "Einstein" synonymous with "genius".
-In addition to the work he did by himself he also collaborated with other scientists on additional projects including the Bose–Einstein statistics, the Einstein refrigerator and others.
+In addition to the work he did by himself, he also collaborated with other scientists on additional projects, including the Bose–Einstein statistics, the Einstein refrigerator and others.

-There is some evidence from Einstein's writings that he collaborated with his first wife, Mileva Marić.
-In 13 December 1900, a first article on capillarity signed only under Albert’s name was submitted.
-The decision to publish only under his name seems to have been mutual, but the exact reason is unknown.

-1905 – Annus Mirabilis papers

-The Annus Mirabilis papers are four articles pertaining to the photoelectric effect (which gave rise to quantum theory), Brownian motion, the special theory of relativity, and E = mc2 that Einstein published in the Annalen der Physik scientific journal in 1905.
-These four works contributed substantially to the foundation of modern physics and changed views on space, time, and matter.
-The four papers are:

 Statistical mechanics

 Thermodynamic fluctuations and statistical physics

-Einstein's first paper submitted in 1900 to Annalen der Physik was on capillary attraction.
+Einstein's first paper, submitted in 1900 to Annalen der Physik, was on capillary attraction.
 It was published in 1901 with the title "Folgerungen aus den Capillaritätserscheinungen", which translates as "Conclusions from the capillarity phenomena".
 Two papers he published in 1902–1903 (thermodynamics) attempted to interpret atomic phenomena from a statistical point of view.
 These papers were the foundation for the 1905 paper on Brownian motion, which showed that Brownian movement can be construed as firm evidence that molecules exist.
 His research in 1903 and 1904 was mainly concerned with the effect of finite atomic size on diffusion phenomena.